makersacademy/acebook-node-template/betta_user_stories.md

 **Feature:** Posts Page
 - As a logged-in user,
   I want to be able to see posts,
-  See comments on posts, and number of likes,
-  So that I can connect with friends.
+  See comments on posts, and number of likes, and the initials of the author user, So that I can connect with other users.

 **Feature:** Create Post
 - As a logged-in user,
   I want to be able to click create post,
   And be taken to new post page,
-  Enter some content and upload an image,
+  Enter some content or upload an image,
   So that I can create a post.

 **Feature:** Comment on Post